 What acupuncture can do for you

 Acupuncture works with the natural energy and healing power present in all of us.
 It's been shown to relieve pain, aid in weight loss and reduce the symptoms of all kinds of ailments.
-Acupuncture is especially helpful for combating the nausea and other troubling effects of cancer treatment, and Dr. Sheng has long used it in caring for his own cancer patients.
+Acupuncture is especially helpful for combating the nausea and other troubling effects of cancer treatment, and as an integrative physician Dr. Sheng has long used it in caring for his own cancer patients.